Questions to ask, Myths, and Tips

 Yes, most heat pumps will work to 0f or less.
 As I stated before you may require back up heat to raise the supply water temperature from what the heat pump will produce to the supply water temperature required.
 Remember the colder it gets outside the higher the supply water temperature will be needed.

-I have a hot water heating system and a seperate ducted air condition system, if my A/C fails can the AWHP do cooling in my house?
+I have a hot water heating system and a separate ducted air condition system, if my A/C fails can the AWHP do cooling in my house?

 I have two a/c units.
 One for the upstairs and one for the basement and first floor.
 Can the AWHP do both?